What is depression?

 How is depression diagnosed?

-To be diagnosed with depression a person must suffer from five or more of the symptoms in the bulleted list above and these must have been present during the same two-week period and be a change from previous functioning.
+To be diagnosed with depression you must suffer from five or more of the symptoms in the bulleted list above and these must have been present during the same two-week period and be a change from previous functioning.
 At least one of the symptoms needs to be a depressed mood or loss of interest or pleasure.

 How is depression treated?